Layer7-Community/Utilities/postman-collections/PAPI/postman-user-registration-request/README.md

 postman-user-registration-request

 ## Purpose
-This postman collection include all requests need to perform a registration request workflow demo
+This postman collection include all requests needed to perform a registration request workflow demo

 ## Content
 This collection include these following requests: